Kid's Piano Talent May Not Be Obvious

 Kids respond to attention, and going from page to page in a book is not attention.
 Rather, teachers need to engage the child on the child's own level.
 Once you have engaged the child, they are ready to learn anything, and will cooperate fully.

 Don't forget they have been ordered about at school all day, and will appreciate a happy adult showing them fun things about music.
 Engage the child with music.
-That cannot fail.
+That never fails.